gaz561/tab/README.md

 # Groundhog Operating System

-This code is written for use by the Groundhog Autonomous Zone.
+**WARNING** This code exists for use by the Groundhog Autonomous Zone.
+It contains information on herbal treatments that can be *dangerous* or ***fatal***.
+Do not act on any information found in this repository without understanding that risk.

 ## User Guide